 3.2.4 Test Release

 Testing of the release will be the responsibility of the development team and the ATB.
-In the case of main releases there should be member for the user communities in the ATB which will perform acceptance tests on the release based on the expectations and use experience they have as members of the community they represent.
+In the case of main releases, there should be member for the user communities in the ATB which will perform acceptance tests on the release based on the expectations and use experience they have as members of the community they represent.

 The testing phase will be announced at the end of the development phase of the release.
 This announcement will reach all the PTs (as operational tools have dependences) and the ATB members which should perform the testing.
 The announcement should contain: